Who's That Girl (1987 film): Music and soundtrack

 The soundtrack from the film was released on July 21, 1987, by Sire Records, and contains four songs by Madonna, and others by her label mates Scritti Politti, Duncan Faure, Club Nouveau, Coati Mundi and Michael Davidson.
 It is considered a Madonna album by Warner Bros.
 Records since almost half of the songs on the album are sung by her.
 Madonna began working on the soundtrack in December 1986, and contacted Patrick Leonard and Stephen Bray, both producers of her third studio album True Blue (1986).
 She needed uptempo and downtempo songs for the soundtrack.
 The uptempo song, composed by Leonard, ended up being the title track for the film; together, Madonna and Leonard also developed the downtempo ballad "The Look of Love".
-Two more songs were composed for the film with Bray, the first being the dance-y tune "Causing a Commotion", and the other being "Can't Stop", a track inspired by Sixties Motown and the group Martha and the Vandellas.
+Two more songs were composed for the film with Bray, the first being the dancey tune "Causing a Commotion", and the other being "Can't Stop", a track inspired by Sixties Motown and the group Martha and the Vandellas.

-After its release, Who's That Girl soundtrack received mostly negative reviews from critics, who called it plain and incomplete, although citing the title track and "The Look of Love" as its highlights.
+After its release, the Who's That Girl soundtrack received mostly negative reviews from critics, who called it plain and incomplete, although citing the title track and "The Look of Love" as its highlights.
 The soundtrack was a commercial success, reaching the top ten of the album charts of the United States, Austria, Canada, France, Italy, New Zealand, Sweden and the United Kingdom, while topping the charts of Germany, and Billboard's European Album chart.
 Worldwide, the album went on to sell six million copies.
 Three of the Madonna tracks were released as singles.
 The title track became her sixth number one single on the Billboard Hot 100, making her the first artist to accumulate six number-one singles in the 1980s, and the first female performer to get that many number-ones as a solo act.
 "Causing a Commotion" was the second single, and it reached number two on the Hot 100, and the top ten of the charts of other nations.
 "The Look of Love" was a European market-only release, reaching the top ten in United Kingdom.
 Another track, "Turn It Up" was a promotional release in United States, reaching the number 15 on the dance charts.